inkVerb/VIP/501/Lesson-11.md

 // We add this to the end of the $query, after DESC
 // LIMIT $itemskip,$pageitems

-// Pagination navigation: ow many items total?
+// Pagination navigation: How many items total?
 $query = $database->prepare("SELECT id FROM publications WHERE type='post' AND status='live' AND pubstatus='published'");
 $rows = $pdo->exec_($query);
 $totalrows = $pdo->numrows;